disintar/ton/lite-server-daemon/README.md

 ## Configurate sending external messages

 1. Create keypair `generate-random-id -m keys -n master`
+2. Copy master key to keyring in node with hex name from output
-2. Save TCP port and hash of key (it'll be in output) to config of your node, don't forget to add it to `adnl` with `category` 1:
+3. Save TCP port and hash of key (it'll be second in output) to config of your node, don't forget to add it to `adnl` with `category` 1:
    ```
      "fullnodemasters" : [